SheepMaySafelyGraze/NomGen/README.md

 # NomGen
-An R package to generate correlated nominal data.
+An burgeoning R package to generate correlated nominal data.